The Crans Montana Affair: On Roger Moore’s Trail

 February 8, 2011

-One of the most eye-opening trips I experienced last week was a visit to Crans Montana.
+One of the most eye-opening trips I experienced last week was a Crans Montana ski holiday.

 Last time I was there was in 1979.
 I was 17.
 Disco was in its heyday, from John Travolta and Saturday Night Fever to Earth Wind and Fire and The Bee Gees.
 Unsurprisingly I was desperate to get into a night club, and spent half my time in the UK trying to achieve this goal.
 Sadly, I looked about 15 and never had any success.

 That is, until I spent Christmas 1979 in the Switzerland skiing resort of Crans Montana.
 Sneaking out one night after dinner, my older sister and I headed for ‘Le Sporting’.
 I’ll never forget it – the electric atmosphere, the beautiful girls, and all the tables for everyone to sit around.
 What’s more, the music was great, giving a Pink-Pantheresque feel to the place.
 The night would have been complete had Peter Sellers walked in with Claudia Cardinale on his arm.

 I loved the skiing too.
 There wasn’t much snow around in Switzerland that December, but all I remember was that Crans Montana had a glacier and we skied it till the lifts closed.
 Just like any 17-year-old, I was pretty hard to please, but this resort ticked all the boxes: a thriving discoteque, the best pizzas outside Italy, and good intermediate skiing terrain to bomb down.